hcstevenchang/Customizable-Transfer-Guide/README.md

 ﻿# Customizable_Transfer_Guide

-This is a Transfer Guide (乗換案内) for Japan with a customizable transfer time
+This is a Transfer Guide (乗換案内) for Japan with a customizable transfer time.

 ## Description

 * Extracted train time table data from the train schedule website ([Yahoo!路線情報](https://transit.yahoo.co.jp/)).
 * Created an algorithm for transfer guide with customizable transfer time.

 ## Main Function
 ```python